space-concordia-robotics/robotics-prototype/README.md

 ```
 Alternatively, after running `rosgui` you can run `startgui` to run the GUI.
 If you run `startgui` it will also run the `updateEnv` alias which makes sure that `env.js` is setup.

-### Final Steps
-You can read about the code formatting guide [here](https://github.com/space-concordia-robotics/robotics-prototype/wiki/Code-Formatting-and-Conventions)

-Make sure to setup the [git hooks](#setting-up-git-hooks) (This was done by running ./EnvironmentSetup.sh)

-## Using Git
-For a quick primer on our workflow using git, [CLICK HERE :)](https://github.com/space-concordia-robotics/robotics-prototype/wiki/Git-Workflow-and-Conventions)

-### Git hooks

-This explains how to setup git hooks which prepend an issue number to a commit message, and verify branch naming conventions.
-Git hooks are located in the local `.git/hooks` file of each repo, so initializing this hook in the this repo will not change any other repos you might have.

-### Setting up git hooks

-Git hooks are important for performing repository validity checks.
-To setup git hooks using Git Bash, run the following commands from the root of the repository (ex: from ~/Programming/robotics-prototype/):

-- `cp commit_message_hook.py .git/hooks/prepare-commit-msg`
-- `cp branch_name_verification_hook.py .git/hooks/post-checkout`

-If you're on windows, install [Git Bash](https://git-scm.com/downloads) to be able to run the same commands.

 ### The commit hook prepender and branch verification hook